-The Frontier gets an all-new 310-hp V6 paired with a nine-speed automatic for 2020, the last year before a total redesign.
+The Frontier got a new 310-hp, 3.8-liter V6 paired with a nine-speed automatic last year, before a total redesign.

-This combination promises better fuel economy and more power than the old 2.5-liter four-cylinder and manual transmission.
+This combination promises better fuel economy and more power than the old 4.0-liter V6.

-Last redesigned in 2005, the compact Frontier pickup truck is a dated design that lacks polish.
+Last redesigned in 2005, this compact pickup is a dated design that lacks polish.

 In our tests we found the Frontier to be quick and relatively nimble, but it has a very stiff ride.